 Click on member names to view biographies.

-Director IndependenceThe Board of Directors has determined that seven of eight Cadence directors are independent under the NASDAQ guidelines.
+Director IndependenceThe Board has determined that eight of nine Cadence directors are independent under the NASDAQ guidelines.

 Board CommitteesThe five current committees of the Board are the Audit Committee, Compensation Committee, Corporate Governance and Nominating Committee, Finance Committee and Strategy Committee.
 Occasionally, the Board may establish a new committee or disband a current committee depending upon internal circumstances or external requirements.

-Audit CommitteeThe Audit Committee assists the Board of Directors in its oversight of the integrity of the financial statements of the company, compliance with regulatory requirements and the performance of Cadence's independent auditors and internal audit function.
+Audit CommitteeThe Audit Committee assists the Board in its oversight of the integrity of the financial statements of the company, compliance with regulatory requirements and the performance of Cadence's independent auditors and internal audit function.
 The Audit Committee, composed entirely of independent directors, is chaired by Roger S. Siboni and also includes Dr. James D. Plummer and Dr. John B. Shoven.

 Download the Cadence Audit Committee Charter

-Compensation CommitteeThe Compensation Committee, among other things, determines, approves and reports to the Board of Directors on all policies of compensation for the executive officers of Cadence.
+Compensation CommitteeThe Compensation Committee, among other things, determines, approves and reports to the Board on all policies of compensation for the executive officers of Cadence.
 The Compensation Committee, composed entirely of independent directors, is chaired by Dr. John B. Shoven and also includes Susan L. Bostrom, Dr. James D. Plummer and George M. Scalise.

 Download the Cadence Compensation Committee Charter